-Each GS1 organisation provides GS1 standards and associated services - including GS1 Company Prefixes and GS1 Global Trade Item Numbers (GTINs or barcode numbers) - to ensure that every GS1 barcode number in use around the world is unique.
+GS1 Singapore provides GS1 standards and associated services - including GS1 Company Prefixes and GS1 Global Trade Item Numbers (GTINs or barcode numbers) - to ensure that every GS1 barcode number in use around the world is unique.

 To safeguard the proper use of GS1 barcodes, we continuously fight against the unauthorised use of barcodes such as the following: